-The Future State set out in this document builds on the current digital architecture of the NHS in Wales.
-It sets out a clear and achievable plan to deliver an architecture that will fully enable Wales to embrace a digital future, support innovative practices in front line care, to plan services, and facilitate research and public health.
+The Future State set out in this document builds on the current digital architecture of the NHS in Males.
+It sets out a clear and achievable plan to deliver an achievable plan to deliver

 An open architecture as recommended in this report will provide the flexibility and pace for innovation using local, national and commercial resources, thus accelerating pace.
 The digital teams in Wales will be able to respond to changes in front line care delivery and organisation structures rapidly without changes to underlying systems or data.
 This model protects against supplier lock-in, preventing constraints, and providing freedom to select the best solution to meet the needs of the Welsh people.